cocstudentcouncil/Constitution/constitution.md

 7. A Student Orgs representative, elected by the CoC Student Organizations Council,
 8. A UROC representative, performing undergraduate research through UROC, elected by student members performing research through UROC.
-9. A CM representative, pursuing an undergraduate degree in Computational Media (CM), elected by CoC students pursuing an undergraduate degree in Computational Media.
+9. A CM representative, pursuing an undergraduate degree in Computational Media (CM), elected by the CM Ambassadors student organization within the CoC.

 # Article VI: Election of Officers